 The original tender documents were issued in February 2009, one might wonder, given the obvious urgency of the requirement why it has taken over a year to get even to this stage.

 The need to replace the Snatch Vixen, which replaced the Snatch 2A was discussed even further before that.
 In a written statement, the then Secretary of State for Defence (John Hutton MP) stated there would be no public enquiry over the use of the Snatch Land Rover in British service.

 We do not believe that there is a better vehicle than Snatch Vixen currently available anywhere in the world to fulfil the LPPV requirement.
 But we are also looking to the future and anticipating new threats, and we have begun a programme to develop the next generation of LPPV which will in due course take the place of Snatch Vixen.

-The date of this statement is the 16th December 2008 and in it there is mention of ‘new threats’
+The date of this statement is the 16th December 2008 and in it, there is mention of ‘new threats’

-Does anyone know what new threats these might be, have the Taleban suddenly started deploying sharks with laser beams on their heads or is the principal source of coalition casualties still the Improvised Explosive Device, albeit with some modest improvements.
-The fundamental nature of the threat remains the same but in the same time period, the US have managed to field a number of iterations of their equivalent vehicle.
+Does anyone know what new threats these might be, have the Taleban suddenly started deploying sharks with laser beams on their heads or is the principal source of coalition casualties still the Improvised Explosive Device, albeit with some modest improvements?
+The fundamental nature of the threat remains the same but in the same time period, the US has managed to field a number of iterations of their equivalent vehicle.

 It is easy to be critical but any progress is good.

-The LPPV is designed to replace the Snatch Vixen and likely the Land Rover WMIK, a similar sized vehicle but with much greater protection, in service in 2011, at least two years from the decision not to hold a public enquiry into the Snatch.
+The LPPV is designed to replace the Snatch Vixen and likely the Land Rover WMIK, a similar-sized vehicle but with much greater protection, in service in 2011, at least two years from the decision not to hold a public enquiry into the Snatch.

 The requirements from the tender are…